1MP3RAT0R/JAVA_MariaDB_API/README.md

 <br>
 <br>
 <h3> Methods of the Database Object </h3>
+The Database Object has different Methods to complete the most actions in the MariaDB Database.
+The parameters for each method have and ID reffering to a table at the end of this section, describing the funktion and type of Variable.
 <br>
-The Database Object has different Methods to complete the most actions in the MariaDB Database.
 <br>
 Create, Insert and Update:
 <br>